Holeys: Company history

 Holeys began as a small company operating out of a residential garage in Vancouver in 2002.
 The company was started by Groote's neighbour, Anne Rosenberg, a serial entrepreneur who successfully introduced the original foam shoes into Vancouver, British Columbia, Canada.
 In early 2004, Joyce Groote was approached to help grow the company to the next stage.
 Groote, a former geneticist, had moved to Vancouver to work with small start up companies in the life science sector.
-She saw a strong potential for growth in Holeys and became a partner and an Angel Investor.
+She saw a strong potential for growth in Holeys and became an angel investor and a partner.

 In late 2004, she purchased the company.
 At this time, Holeys had annual revenues of just under $60,000.
 The company grew exponentially to become a multimillion-dollar company that sold their shoes in more than 40 countries worldwide.

 In 2015, the company announced that it would stop selling direct to customers on its website.

-Charitable Donations
+Charitable donations

 Holeys became known for its donations to charitable organizations around the world.
 In 2007, Holeys partnered with Soles4Souls to provide 100,000 pairs of shoes worldwide to people in need.
 This was the largest single donation at that time for Soles4Souls.

 Holeys has also donated funds to aid the victims of the Dec.
 24, 2004 tsunami in Thailand, and donated 260,000 worth of shoes to those affected by Hurricane Katrina in the United States of America.
 In addition to their international humanitarian efforts, Holeys contributes to North American children's charities including First Steps Canada.